Where We Be

 We arrived just in time for a shootout

-This was the set for the TV series "High Chaparral"
+Set for the TV series "High Chaparral"

 This simple interior has been used in several Westerns

-Gotta love those PJ's and bloomers
+Gotta love the red PJ's and bloomers

 Typical Western main street

-The twenty minute reenactment followed the script of "The Quick and the Dead"
+The twenty-minute reenactment followed the script of "The Quick and the Dead"

 Every character drew on every other character at least once

-Just look at the list of famous passengers who have boarded this train!
+Just look at the list of famous passengers who have boarded this train

-Dramatic lighting ready-made for a Western
+The lighting here seems ready-made for a Western

 Ready for her next trip out West